eth-act/riscv-compilation/zkvm-precomile-bench/sp1/Proof Gen and Verification Bench Report.md

 3.  **ark-pairing:** Uses the `ark_bn254` crate from the `arkworks` ecosystem, no precompiles.
 4.  **bn-pairing-patched:** `substrate_bn` with the specialized `bn` precompile enabled.
 5.  **bigint-pairing-patched:** `crypto-bigint` version with the generic `bigint` precompile enabled.
+6.  **ark-pairing-patched**: This is Identical to the `ark-pairing` guest program, but the bigint operation swapped with `sp1::mul_mod` precompiles where is can be applied, this should cut do the execution cycle count.